 In the spring, male sage-grouse establish small territories on a lek -- an assembly area where they perform a strutting display to proclaim and defend that territory and attract females.
 Females incubate a clutch of 6 to 9 eggs in a nest on the ground.
 Annual adult survival averages 50 to 75 percent, and females may live 8 years or more.
 Watch greater sage-grouse in the wild in this short video: "Thunder Feathers".

-Productive breeding habitat is sagebrush steppe with a diverse herbaceous understory, and springs or wet areas that retain green vegetation in late summer.
-Male and female greater sage- grouse gather into flocks in winter, as do hens without broods in early summer.
+Productive breeding habitat is sagebrush steppe with a diverse herbaceous understory, and springs or wet areas that retain green vegetation in late summer for rearing of growing chicks.
+Male and female greater sage-grouse gather into flocks in winter, as do hens without broods in early summer.
 This species generally moves between winter and summer ranges, returning to traditional lek sites in February.
-Nest predation rates are affected by habitat quality, because residual grasses help conceal hide nests.
+Nest predation rates are affected by habitat quality, because grasses help conceal nests.

 Historically, greater sage-grouse were distributed throughout much of the western United States in 13 states and along the southern border of three western Canadian provinces.
 In Washington, the range of greater sage grouse once covered half of the land east of the Cascade Mountains.
-The species have declined dramatically in both distribution and population size in Washington due to conversion and subsequent degradation of shrubsteppe for production of crops.
+The species have declined dramatically in both distribution and population size in Washington due to conversion to agriculture or other uses.

-The current range for endemic sage-grouse is about 8 percent of the historic range, with the grouse occurring in two relatively isolated areas: one primarily on the Yakima Training Center in south-central Washington and the other centered in the Moses Coulee area of Douglas County in north-central Washington.
-The Washington population in 2014 totaled less than 1,000 birds.
-There are two remnant populations: one in Douglas and Grant counties, and one on the Yakima Training Center in Yakima and Kittitas counties.
-Small reintroduced populations also exist in Lincoln County and on the Yakama Indian Reservation.
+The current range of sage-grouse is about 8 percent of the historic range, with the grouse occurring in two relatively isolated areas: one primarily on the Yakima Training Center in south-central Washington and the other centered in the Moses Coulee area of Douglas County in north-central Washington.
+A small reintroduced population also exists in Lincoln County in 2021, but a recent harsh winter and fires in 2020 may result in extinction of that population.
 The overall population was estimated to be 744 in 2016, but dropped to 676 in 2019.
+The estimated population then rose to 775 for 2020, but dropped to 699 for 2021.
+While this indicates that about 90% of grouse survived the 2020 fires and following winter, the impact of the fires on nesting habitat is expected to result in continued declines in the population.

 The map shows estimated historic and current range of greater sage-grouse in Washington prior to translocation efforts.
 For maps of worldwide distribution and other species' information, check out the International Union for Conservation of Nature - Red List and NatureServe Explorer.